Bursary pupil profile

 Bursary Recipient Interview

-An interview with a Charlie Pemberton (Foxes/Beech ’16), bursary recipient and currently studying Classics at Cambridge University.
+An interview with a Charlie Pemberton (Foxes/Beech ’16), bursary recipient and currently studying for a Doctorate at Cambridge University.

 How long were you at the school?

 “I attended Wellington School for eight years: 2008-2016.
 I joined when the Prep Form (Year 6) was still a part of the Senior School (and distinctly remember being quite terrified of the comparatively ginormous Year 8s!).
 I was a member of Linden before moving up to Fox’s in Year 9; I gained dual house membership when I entered Beech to board for most of Upper Sixth.”